 Skype for Business (formerly Lync) is a communications client that works in conjunction with Skype for Business Server and Skype for Business Online.
 Users can talk to each other using instant messaging (IM), voice, or video and can switch back and forth between modes.

-This donation provides one license.
-See a summary of Volume Licensing Product Use Rights for specific licensing details.
+This donation provides one license for installing the software on a single device.
+See a summary of Volume Licensing Product Terms for specific licensing details.

 Benefits for Organizations